SakshiB-29/VaultX/README.md

-# 🏦 Bank Management System
+# 🏦 Vaultx - A Mini Banking System

 A simple yet powerful **Bank Management System** built using **C++ (OOP)** and **MySQL**, with a modern frontend UI using **HTML, CSS, and JavaScript**.